-Gautama Buddha, the great Eastern sage, after days of prayer and fasting, desiring above all things to know why his people suffered so, received this word Ignorance the from the Divine Spirit: "The reason cause of error. of suffering is ignorance.
+Gautama Buddha, the great Eastern sage, after days of prayer and fasting, desiring above all things to know why his people suffered so, received this word Ignorance the cause of error. of suffering is ignorance.
 Teach the people the truth, and they shall be free."
 It is ignorance of God that we must rise out of in order to be set free from those ills that are the results of it.
 And this ignorance is expressed by the people as a belief in the universal presence of evil.
 From this error every mind must be set free by being imbued with the idea of the universal presence of God.